jcestariolli/learning/udemy_nodejs/README.md

 ### **npm init**
-This command can be used to create a configuration inside the app dir / packages.
-The command used on this course was:
+This command can be used to create a npm configuration for the application.
+The `package.json` file will be generated using the following command:
 ```
 $ npm init
 ```